Meqn/vite-plugins/packages/page-html/README.md

 ## Usage

-Add EJS tags to html file, such as `index.html`
+Add EJS tags to html, such as `index.html`

 > Tip: If `entry` is configured in vite.config.js, you need to delete the script tag in the html.